WestGrid/ubcSummerSchool2018/1-program.md

 ## Next face-to-face Apr-17 @2pm

-- broadcasting from GEOG 200 to one of the smaller rooms
-- recording / broadcasting with Garth
+- recording / broadcasting (including to the overflow room) with Garth
-- update from Jamie
 - Cedar reservations: how many nodes?
 GPU nodes? figure out the grid for the week
 - guest accounts